lazymesh/Sangria-GraphQL-Neo4j-backend/README.md

 If you would like to change the database configuration or use a different database, then please update `src/main/resources/application.conf`.

-Some of the queries you can perform on Graphiql
+Some of the queries and mutations examples you can perform on Graphiql

 #### queries
 ```bash